randomtruffles/Dominion_League/_posts/2021-03-30-season-46-call-for-new-mods.md

 ---
 Hello, everyone!

-The League is run by a team of volunteer moderators, and due to some recent turnover on the team, we're looking for more!
+The League is run by a team of volunteer moderators and more help is always welcome! [...]

 Moderator responsibilities consist of the following: